The Road Less Traveled

 The sun peeked out slowly from behind a backdrop of inky clouds in this land of vast yellow plains pocked with cinder cones on the backside of the Mogollon Rim.

 We had packed up in a hurry, with no time for coffee, so began searching for anything resembling a coffee shop or diner that would be open on a Saturday morning in this most Mormon corner of northeastern Arizona.
 We did a quick 360 when we spotted a coffee shop on the main street in — of all places — St. Johns, Arizona.
-We ended up spending a good chunk of the morning there, enjoying their espresso and banana bread and getting acquainted with the owners, one of whom — like the owners of Crave, our neighborhood coffee shop in Tucson — is from Kosovo!
+We ended up spending a good chunk of the morning there, enjoying their espresso and banana bread.

 Back on the road again, we aimed generally for El Morro, one of our favorite haunts in west central New Mexico.
 A break in the weather gave us just enough time to hike around this enormous eruption of rock to the ruins of Atsinna Pueblo.
 A permanent spring at the base of the rock — one of the few reliable sources of water in the area — has attracted travelers since the 1600s, and many of them carved their names in elaborate script in the soft sandstone.